-Fans should be eager for The Witcher season 3 — given the epic cliffhanger of The Witcher season 2 — but we've got some bad news about that.
+Fans should be eager to watch The Witcher season 3 — given the epic cliffhanger of The Witcher season 2 — but we've got some bad news about that.
 No — not that it's not happening.
-We know The Witcher is coming back for another big season of glory.
+The Witcher season 3 is almost here, too.

-In fact, Netflix seems all in on the wide world of Witchering, with a prequel series Blood Origin starring Michelle Yeoh, and a Witcher kids show in the pipeline.
-But, just as how Stranger Things season 4 has had a long wait, we're going to be spending a while to find out what's next for Geralt, Ciri and the rest of the characters.
+In fact, Netflix seems all in on the wide world of Witchering, with a prequel series Blood Origin starring Michelle Yeoh (which was bad) and a Witcher kids show in the pipeline.
+But, just as how Stranger Things season 4 had a long wait, we waited a while before The Witcher season 3 part 1.

 So what do we know about the next season, where we expect Ciri to continue to evade The Wild Hunt?
 Let's dive right in now, shall we?